How To Beat Jet Lag

 1. Eye Mask

 With the plane’s cabin lights constantly being flipped on and off, an eye mask is essential for me to get any sleep while on a flight.
 Aside from blocking out the light, putting the mask on forces me to focus on getting some sleep, even when I’d rather watch the new in-flight releases.
+Aside from blocking out the light, putting the mask on forces me to focus on getting some sleep (check out this sleep infographic), even when I’d rather watch the new in-flight releases.

 2. Earplugs or Noise Canceling Head Phones